-Box 4.9: The AI-Human Pyramid of Interaction
+Box 4.14: The AI-Human Pyramid of Interaction

-As part of their AI Initiative, the Future Society (TFS) at the Harvard Kennedy School of Government (HKS) has developed a simple framework for understanding the nature of AI-human interaction in the context of armed conflict.
+The AI Initiative at the Future Society (TFS), incubated at the Harvard Kennedy School of Government (HKS), has developed a simple framework for understanding the nature of AI-human interaction in the context of armed conflict.

-The AI-Human Pyramid of Interaction enables public sector leaders to assess the nature of these interactions in the AI systems they are responsible for.
+The AI-Human Pyramid of Interaction enables public sector leaders to assess the nature of these interactions in the AI systems for which they are responsible.
 This constitutes a first step in determining whether they are appropriate given the associated costs, benefits and risks.